-Does this resonate with you?
 “My financial struggles correlate to how safe I feel.”
-If so, then this exercise may be valuable to you.
+If this resonates with you, this exercise may be valuable to you.

 Self-Observation on my financial struggles